ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Additional Ablation and Analysis

 \begin{SCtable}[1.6][h]

-{\it \textbf{Effect of Training Sample Coverage.} Ablation study on CIFAR-10 showing the impact of training sample coverage within the candidate superset.
+{\textbf{Effect of training sample coverage (no auxiliary knowledge).} Ablation study on CIFAR-10 showing the impact of training sample coverage within the candidate superset.
 Performance is strongest when most of the training set is included, but our method remains effective under partial coverage. }

 \end{SCtable}